 The challenges of being a new mom are so hard.
 We often feel a little lost, lonely, and spread too thin… and the isolation of this pandemic can multiply the effects.
 Finding ways to focus on what I need for myself and from others is the only way I can take control during a time when so much feels like it’s out of my control.
 I remind myself that without restoring balance in myself, I cannot give to my family freely.
 And goodness knows, they need me!

 What do you do to focus on postpartum mental health?
 Did any of these points resonate with you?
 I’d love to hear from you!
 Connect with me at instagram.com/talesoftheyales.

 Kelly Yale is a long-time resident of Fishers (she’s lived here since she was 12!) who lives on the east side of the city.
 She loves hiking in parks, cooking and trying new restaurants, visiting the Fishers Farmers’ Market, and spending time with her family.
 Wife and daughter of small business owners, she’s passionate about local businesses and loves exploring shops around the City.
 She is vegetarian and tries to avoid plastic and waste as much as possible, along with buying secondhand instead of new.
 Her favorite thing about Fishers is experiencing all of new things that it has to offer since she was a child, while still being able to reminisce on her childhood memories here.
-She has a 9 year old daughter and is expecting a baby boy in December.
+She has a 9 year old daughter and welcomed a baby boy in October.
 Follow her on Facebook and Instagram.